sukeshjph/Silver-Bars/README.md

       }

 3) Get order Summary(/api/getOrderSummary):
-     A get Request that returns the array of Buy and sell orders as per the requirement.
+     A get Request that returns the array of Buy and Sell orders as per the requirement.
      UI like React or Angular need to parse and show.